West Nickel Mines School shooting: Perpetrator

 Charles Carl Roberts IV (December 7, 1973 – October 2, 2006), thirty-two years of age, was a milk tanker truck driver who served several Amish farms in the Nickel Mines area (including some of the victims' families).
 He had three children and a wife, for whom he left four separate suicide notes.
 When State Police Commissioner Jeffrey B. Miller interviewed Roberts' co-workers, they claimed to have noticed a "change" in him during the months immediately before the shooting.
 They also claimed that he seemed to return to normal in the week just before the shooting.
 Miller hypothesizes that this "calm" may have been when he (Roberts) decided to go through with the shooting.
 Miller also noted that Roberts' neighbors reported his mood as unusually jovial during this period.
 Just five days before the shooting, a similar hostage crisis and shooting had occurred in Colorado, and a possible connection was investigated.

-Roberts was at the time a resident of nearby Georgetown, another unincorporated area of Bart Township.
+Roberts was at the time a resident of nearby Georgetown, an unincorporated area of Bart Township.
 His wife last saw him at 8:45a.m. when they walked their children to a bus stop before she left.
 When Mrs. Roberts returned home a little before 11:00a.m., she discovered four suicide notes, one addressed to herself and one to each of their three children.
 Roberts telephoned his wife from the schoolhouse using his cellphone and told her that he had molested two young female relatives (between the ages of 3 and 5) 20 years previously (when he was 12) and had been daydreaming about molesting again.

 In one note Roberts left behind, he said the death of their daughter, who died approximately 20 minutes after birth nine years before the shooting, had "changed my life forever."
 In that note, he also said that, since her death, he had been "filled with so much hate" toward himself and God.
 He also stated that he had "been having dreams for the past couple of years about doing what he did 20 years ago and he has dreams of doing them again", according to Miller.
 On October 4, 2006, the two relatives whom Roberts said he molested 20 years ago told police that no such abuse had ever happened.
 K-Y Jelly, a lubricant often used as an aid to sexual intercourse, was also found in the schoolhouse among Roberts' belongings, possibly suggesting an ulterior motive for the incident.